fluent/fluent-bit-docs/local-testing/validating-your-data-and-structure.md

 modifications.
 As your pipeline grows, it's important to validate your data and structure.

-We encourage Fluent Bit users to integrate data validation in their contininuous integration (CI) systems.
+Fluent Bit users are encouraged to integrate data validation in their contininuous integration (CI) systems.

 In a normal production environment, inputs, filters, and outputs are defined in the